shreemata/shreemata/public/images/README.md

 - `public/admin-commission-settings.html` - Admin navigation
 - `public/admin-referral-tree-visual.html` - Admin navigation

-Your beautiful circular logo with "SHRI MATA" text and the book design will look great across all pages!
+Your beautiful circular logo with "SHREE MATA" text and the book design will look great across all pages!